Skip to main content

 Ah yes, Groups, I’d almost forgotten about these, but Dynamic Groups still have a place in Intune, and we need the {GroupId} to make this work, so we should find a way to grab these as well.
 As with the Device Filters, this is a call to Graph, but using the GET groups resource to capture the group id we need.

 It was supposed to be so easy, however as we need to limit the number of Groups being pulled back, we need a way to search for a Group name.
-Here comes the Search Query Parameter, and importantly the need for ConsistencyLevel in the headers of the Invoke-RestMethod.
+Here comes the Search Query Parameter, and importantly the need for ConsistencyLevel in the headers in the connection Invoke-MgGraphRequest -Headers @{ConsistencyLevel = 'eventual' }.

 Name Value